+61 2 6126 4700

 You and/or your carer may be able to get help through the Community Assistance and Temporary Supports (CATS) Program if you need short-term support for a health issue, illness or injury.

-These support services can help you stay well at home and may prevent you from going to hospital.
+These support services can help you stay well at home and may prevent you from going to hospital and can also help you apply for longer-term support programs if required.

 Who can apply